 - Foregone Victory:

-- You absolutely cannot lose.
+- You cannot lose at all.
+Literally.
+You just... can't.
 Even if you download the patch to make the opponent rig move, it still stops short of the finish line.
-If it did somehow cross it, it would crash the game (or sometimes do nothing at all) because there is no programmed failure state.
+If it does somehow manage cross it, the game crashes (or sometimes does nothing at all and still has you win) because there is no programmed failure state.

 - Sometimes the game's code has trouble distinguishing between starting and finishing, so you might win the race the moment you begin.

 - Game-Breaking Bug: So many that it would be easier to count which things work properly than things that don't.

 - Invisible Wall: Non-existent.
 You can drive off the edge of the world and stay there.